oisouza/PrancingPonySharp/PrancingPonySharp/DataStructures/Maybe/README.md

 ```
 Accessed Maybe<T>.
 Value when IsValue is false.
 Use Maybe<T>.UnwrapOr instead of Maybe<T>.Value
 ```
-or its exception that was passed by parameter.
+or choose the exception for the error in the method parameter.

 `static T TryUnwrap<T>(this Maybe<T> ifValue, Exception exception = null)`
 ```